SEI-SEA-1-25/SEI-125-Post-Cohort-Resources/README.md

 * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed) is a series of books that focus on fondational JS topics
 * [Essential Javascript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) is an older but still relevant book that takes a deep dive into specific programming patterns in JS, many of which are still commonly used while others have been implemented as language features
 * [API on Rails](https://github.com/madeindjs/api_on_rails) is a one-stop-shop for getting into rails backend
+* [Learn x in y Minutes](https://learnxinyminutes.com/) isn't exactly a book per se, its more like a collection of crashcourse type cheatsheets for coding topics.
+'Take a whirlwind tour of your next favorite language.
+Community-driven!'

 ## 💰 Money Costing Books